aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-workbooks-and-worksheets/apply-conditional-formatting-in-worksheets/_index.md

 1. Applying conditional formatting depending on formula (Code Snippet) Below is the code to accomplish the task.
 It applies conditional formatting on B3.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ApplyConditionalFormatting-ApplyConditionalFormattingFormula-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ApplyConditionalFormatting-ApplyConditionalFormattingFormula-1.cs" >}}

 When the above code is executed, conditional formatting is applied to cell “B3” in the first worksheet of the output file (output.xls).
 The conditional formatting applied depends on the formula which calculates the value of “B3” as sum of B1 & B2.